HumaiaraD/website-for-spongebob/README.md

 ###🧽 SpongeBob Profile – Web App
 A fun and interactive SvelteKit project themed around the beloved character SpongeBob SquarePants!
 Built with modern tools like Tailwind CSS, particles.js, and a touch of Bikini Bottom personality.
+This project is just for fun. not monetizing or anything of the sort.
+Just using the character to showcase my skill.

 🌟 Features
 🎨 SpongeBob-themed UI with custom gradients and fonts